 - size: Size of the total native memory to allocate.
 Default value is 512 MB. - allocator type: Type of the memory allocator.
-Available values are as follows: - STANDARD: This option is used internally by Hazelcast's POOLED allocator type or for debugging/testing purposes. - With this option, the memory is allocated or deallocated using your operating system's default memory manager. - \ It uses GNU C Library's standard malloc() and free() methods which are subject to contention on multithreaded/multicore systems. - \ Memory operations may become slower when you perform a lot of small allocations and deallocations. - \ It may cause large memory fragmentations, unless you use a method in the background that emphasizes fragmentation avoidance, such as jemalloc().
+Available values are as follows: - STANDARD: This option is used internally by Hazelcast's POOLED allocator type or for debugging/testing purposes. - With this option, the memory is allocated or deallocated using your operating system's default memory manager. - It uses GNU C Library's standard malloc() and free() methods which are subject to contention on multithreaded/multicore systems. - Memory operations may become slower when you perform a lot of small allocations and deallocations. - It may cause large memory fragmentations, unless you use a method in the background that emphasizes fragmentation avoidance, such as jemalloc().
 Note that a large memory fragmentation can trigger the Linux Out of Memory Killer if there is no swap space enabled in your system.
-Even if the swap space is enabled, the killer can be again triggered if there is not enough swap space left. - \ If you still want to use the operating system's default memory management, you can set the allocator type to STANDARD in your native memory configuration. - POOLED: This is the default option, Hazelcast's own pooling memory allocator. - \ With this option, memory blocks are managed using internal memory pools. - \ It allocates memory blocks, each of which has a 4MB page size by default, and splits them into chunks or merges them to create larger chunks when required.
-Sizing of these chunks follows the buddy memory allocation algorithm, i.e. power-of-two sizing. - \ It never frees memory blocks back to the operating system.
-It marks disposed memory blocks as available to be used later, meaning that these blocks are reusable. - \ Memory allocation and deallocation operations (except the ones requiring larger sizes than the page size) do not interact with the operating system mostly. - \ For memory allocation, it tries to find the requested memory size inside the internal memory pools.
+Even if the swap space is enabled, the killer can be again triggered if there is not enough swap space left. - If you still want to use the operating system's default memory management, you can set the allocator type to STANDARD in your native memory configuration. - POOLED: This is the default option, Hazelcast's own pooling memory allocator. - With this option, memory blocks are managed using internal memory pools. - It allocates memory blocks, each of which has a 4MB page size by default, and splits them into chunks or merges them to create larger chunks when required.
+Sizing of these chunks follows the buddy memory allocation algorithm, i.e. power-of-two sizing. - It never frees memory blocks back to the operating system.
+It marks disposed memory blocks as available to be used later, meaning that these blocks are reusable. - Memory allocation and deallocation operations (except the ones requiring larger sizes than the page size) do not interact with the operating system mostly. - For memory allocation, it tries to find the requested memory size inside the internal memory pools.
 If it cannot be found, then it interacts with the operating system. - minimum block size: Minimum size of the blocks in bytes to split and fragment a page block to assign to an allocation request.
 It is used only by the POOLED memory allocator.
 Default value is 16. - page size: Size of the page in bytes to allocate memory as a block.
 It is used only by the POOLED memory allocator.
 Default value is 1 << 22 = 4194304 Bytes, about 4 MB. - metadata space percentage: Defines the percentage of the allocated native memory that is used for internal memory structures by the High-Density Memory for tracking the used and available memory blocks.
 It is used only by the POOLED memory allocator.
 Default value is 12.5.
+Please note that when the memory runs out, you will get a Native OutOfMemoryException; if your store has a big size of entries, you should consider increasing this percentage.